Get started with MUApply here

 The 100% online graduate certificate program in personal financial planning at the University of Missouri (Mizzou) provides a rare opportunity to prepare for the rigorous CERTIFIED FINANCIAL PLANNER™ examination at an accredited university on a flexible schedule that works for you.
 As a CFP® professional, you will have the gold standard designation for expertise in helping individuals and families chart their financial future.

 Mizzou’s graduate certificate program was designed for ambitious financial professionals like you.
 It allows you to pursue the valuable CFP® certification while continuing to work full time.
-Students can progress at their own pace, taking courses with industry-leading researchers and professionals.
-Unlike many CFP® prep courses, Mizzou’s online program is accredited by the Higher Learning Commission, which means you can apply your course credits toward a master's degree later if you choose.
+Take courses with industry-leading researchers and professionals.
+Unlike many CFP® certification courses, Mizzou’s online program is accredited by the Higher Learning Commission, which means you can apply your course credits toward a master's degree later if you choose.

 You’ll join a network of like-minded professionals and scholars whose interests and goals align with your own and develop the skills you need to help individuals plan for everything from their first home purchase to retirement and beyond.
 In a final project, you’ll gain hands-on experience with a financial planning case study.

-Upon completion, you can sit for the CFP® examination with confidence, aware that your hard-earned certification and university credentials will be a testament to your skill as an adviser.
-As a Certified Financial Planner™, you’ll offer people the relief of knowing they have an expert on their side, regardless of what the future holds.
+Upon completion, you can sit for the CFP® examination with confidence, aware that your hard-earned certification and university credentials will be a testament to your skill as an advisor.
+As a CERTIFIED FINANCIAL PLANNER™ professional, you’ll offer people the relief of knowing they have an expert on their side, regardless of what the future holds.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark and the CERTIFIED FINANCIAL PLANNER™ certification mark in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.